tekumara/notes/spark-serialization.md

   - object not serializable (class: com.amazonaws.services.s3.AmazonS3Client, value: com.amazonaws.services.s3.AmazonS3Client@4cddc3d9)
 ```

+This can happen when your UDF calls a class function or uses a class instance variable, and it tries to serialise the whole class and hits something it can't seralize (see [here](https://stackoverflow.com/questions/22592811/task-not-serializable-java-io-notserializableexception-when-calling-function-ou/23053760#23053760).

 If an object can't be serialized by the JavaSerializer, you can either
 * remove the unserializable object from the object graph being serialized if it is not actually needed
 * enable the Kyro serializer and try broadcasting it
 * make it a `lazy val` so it is created once per task/partition by an executor, as per here [Using Transient Lazy Val's To Avoid Spark Serialisation Issues](https://nathankleyn.com/2017/12/29/using-transient-and-lazy-vals-to-avoid-spark-serialisation-issues/) - note `@transient` isn't strictly necessary.
 In effect, the `lazy val` creates a function that creates the unserializable object on first access.
 This function can't contain an already created version of the object because serialization of it will be attempted.
-* make the object a member of a singleton object
+* make the referenced object/function a member of a singleton object
-* if your UDF calls a class function or uses a class instance variable, it will try and serialize the whole class, see [Task not serializable: java.io.NotSerializableException when calling function outside closure only on classes not objects](https://stackoverflow.com/questions/22592811/task-not-serializable-java-io-notserializableexception-when-calling-function-ou/23053760#23053760).
-One solution is to make the function a member of a singleton object.
 * move the creation of the unserializable object into a generator/iterator, which doesn't need to be serialized, and use mapPartitions eg:

   ```scala